GalaxyDragon245/ShinobiCraft/README.md

 # CyberRaptor's Naruto Mod

-CyberRaptor's Naruto Mod by Galaxy/Raptor and LeonidasUchiha
+## Thanks to the best Developers in the world Mnemo and zSoupDev - <3

-My very first mod, ideated over a year ago by me and my friend
+CyberRaptor's Naruto Mod by Galaxy/Raptor and Zoon_Turc

-Project ideated during summer 2018/2019, we started working on this project just recently, adding it as a feature for a roleplay server.
+Project ideated during summer 2018, we started working on this project just recently, now it will be used a feature for a roleplay server.